-There are competing priorities that affect how budgets are allocated to address issues arising from the COVID-19 pandemic which results in budget cuts.
-The continuously shrinking fiscus has a negative impact on the ability of SAHRA to conduct its projects to eg building memorials and rehabilitating properties.
+The continuously shrinking fiscus has a negative impact on the ability of SAHRA to conduct its projects to e.g. building memorials and rehabilitating properties.
 This is further compounded by the state of the economy that makes it difficult for tenants to rent SAHRAs properties.
-Hence there needs to be more alignment between budgeting and planning and institutionalise policies that will direct how most efficiently income can be used.
+The recently imposed cost containment measures have caused uncertainties which have resulted in targets not being amended for the last year of the strategy.
+There will to be more alignment between budgeting and planning to institutionalise policies that will direct how most efficiently income can be used.